ShailuJain/RandomWallpaper/README.md

 # RandomWallpaper
 Random Desktop Wallpaper, Sets random wallpaper based on your search, and allows to set interval for random wallpaper

-## Don't Search and downlaod wallpapers now, Set by text.
+## Don't Search and download wallpapers now, Set by text.
   Set sceneries, animals, daily motivation, basically whatever google provides :> as you Desktop Wallpaper.

   Every and Any image you want to set as you wallpaper